Communication and social learning

 Grüter C, Czaczkes TJ and Ratnieks FLW (2011) Decision-making in ant foragers (Lasius niger) facing conflicting private and social information.
 Behav.
 Ecol.
 Sociobiol.
 65:141-148. pdf

 Colony organisation and division of labour

 Division of labour is important for the ecological success of social insects.
-In most species, workers perform different tasks at different ages (temporal caste systems).
+In most species, workers perform different tasks as they age (temporal caste systems).
 For example, foraging is often performed by older workers.
-In some species, however, workers are morphologically specialised for particular tasks (physical caste systems).
+In some species, however, workers are morphologically specialised for particular tasks (physical sub-castes).
 While division of labour has been extensively studied in honey bees and ants, little is known about colony organisation and division of labour in the largest group of highly eusocial bees, the stingless bees (Meliponini).
 Stingless bees show diverse life-histories, including both temporal and physical caste systems (photo shows a soldier and a minor worker of the species Tetragonisca angustula).
 We try to understand the costs and benefits associated with different types division of labour.

 Segers FHID, von Zuben L and Grüter C (2016) Local differences in parasitism and competition shape defensive investment in a polymorphic eusocial bee.
 Ecology 97: 417-426. pdf

 Grüter C, Menezes C, Imperatriz-Fonseca V and Ratnieks FLW (2012) A morphologically specialised soldier caste improves colony defense in a Neotropical eusocial bee.
 PNAS, 109, 1182-1186. pdf